sotostzam/FeReD/README.md

 The most notable files are the following:

-* `/index.js` contains the code for the Node.js back-end.
+* `/app.js` contains the code for the Node.js back-end server.
 * `/start-api.sh` contains the logic to run experiments in either horizontal or vertical partitioning of data.
 * `/public/data/q-learning.py` and `/public/data/q-learning.py` contain the Q-learning algorithms.